 - Free – unlimited members, 1000 block storage, 5MB file upload limit.

-- Personal – at $4 per month, one-member, unlimited block storage, advanced permissions.
+- Plus – at $8 per month, one hundred members, unlimited block storage, and advanced permissions.

-- Team – $8 per member/month, unlimited members, priority support, and more.
+- Business – $15 per member/month, unlimited members, priority support, and more.

 If you don’t want the hassle of complicated features and add-ons to manage your to-dos, this might be the best to-do list app for you.
-Checklist works on a basic principle of creating a checklist, associating tasks and subtasks, and setting reminders to keep track of progress.
+Checklist works on the basic principle of creating a checklist, associating tasks and subtasks, and setting reminders to keep track of progress.

-The application provides the flexibility of creating unlimited checklists and sharing with anyone to increase overall productivity.
-It’s an easy-to-use application that helps the user to quickly get the hang of it.
+The application provides the flexibility of creating unlimited checklists and sharing them with anyone to increase overall productivity.
+It’s an easy-to-use application that helps the user quickly get the hang of it.

 When you launch the application, you don’t need to go through the trouble of creating a checklist from scratch.
 There’s a huge built-in library of templates that you can choose from according to your needs.
 In addition to that, you can conveniently share your checklists with your friends, family, or colleagues to collaborate on what needs to be done.

 - Tasks assignment to team members for defining accountability.

 - Unlimited checklists, along with unlimited tasks and levels.

 - Due dates and reminders to highlight the underlying tasks.

 - Checklists are exported to other tools for improving workflow.